mactul/powermake/tutorials/03-multiple-targets/README.md

 ### [<- Previous tutorial (Cross-platform Library)](../02-crossplatform-library/README.md)

 > [!IMPORTANT]
-> This tutorial assumes that you have followed at least the first one: [First Powermake](../01-first-powermake/README.md)
+> This tutorial assumes that you have followed at least the first one: [First PowerMake](../01-first-powermake/README.md)

-If you have ever made a GNU Makefile, you may be used to create Makefiles with numerous different targets.
+If you have ever made a GNU Makefile, you may be used to create makefiles with numerous targets.
 For example a target to compile a lib in static mode, one to compile in shared mode, a target to generate the docs, etc...

 With PowerMake, you need to handle your targets differently.